InboundLabsI/per-react-components/README.md

   algoliaSearchKey: "", // Algolia search-only API key | required
   algoliaIndices: [], // Array of Algolia index names | required
-  headerHeight: "", // Height of the Navigator container (header), in px. | optional }
+  headerHeight: "", // Height of the Navigator container (header), in px. | optional
+  hsPortalId: "", // Hubspot Portal ID, where to search pages and blog }

 const productsOptions = {